cyrus-tracy/Denver-Obesity-Data/README.md

 ![Map displaying obesity rates in Denvers Neighborhoods](Visualizations/ChildhoodObesityMap.png)

 This visualization depicts obesity rates in different Denver neighborhoods, and is a prime exmaple of how this data can be used.
-This map clearly shows a trend in the data where Boradway is divider: neighborhoods to the west of Boradway are more obese than those to the east.
+This map clearly shows a trend in the data where Boradway is divider: neighborhoods to the west of Broadway are more obese than those to the east.
 Many similar powerful visualizations can be made using this data.
 If a map is the intended visualization, it is best that the `.geojson` file is uploaded to Datawrapper (referenced below).

 ## 4. Acknowledgements: